raydot/nailing-the-coding-interview/chapters/04-arrays.md

 ```

 That’s a longish piece of code, but it solves the problem.
 It was reasoned from the first basic problem to the last and more complex, and solved by breaking the larger problem into a series of smaller steps.
 This is great way to reason through and answer an interview question.

+**Exercise for the Reader**: Now that you can validate any N-Queens configuration, can you write an algorithm that generates valid solutions?
+Hint: Start with an empty board and try placing queens one row at a time, validating after each placement.
+If you get stuck, this is a perfect use case for backtracking, which we'll explore in Chapter 11.

 #### Valid Sudoku